ELHAMRYMohamed/Dental-X/Dental-X/README.md

-# TeethXrayAI
+# Dental-X
 A computer vision project for AI teeth xray analysis.
-This repo features a yolov8 object detection model based on the [dentex dataset](https://universe.roboflow.com/dentex/dentex-3xe7e) and a simple web interface for querying it.
+This repo features a yolov8 object detection model based on the [dentex dataset](https://drive.google.com/drive/folders/15UN6PO--e1sH7CrsCCCnOPV8DcuXzGjc) and a simple web interface for querying it.
-If you dont want to selfhost it then you can use my personal deployment https://xray.cyphersec.eu/

 ![Screenshot](images/img1.png)